donkuri/Kaishi/README.md

 #### Changing the fonts, font size or other styling options

-Here is the styling template of Kaishi 1.5k:
+Here is the `Styling` template of Kaishi 1.5k:

 ```CSS
 .card {